 After resisting buying an ebike for years, I am very happy that I was able to try out other ebikes, before deciding on the Blix Packa Genie cargo ebike for my needs.
-Having owned this bike now for over 4 months and riding it for over 220 miles, I have to say I am very impressed with both the quality and utility of the Packa.
+Having owned this bike now for almost a year and riding it for over 320 miles, I have to say I am very impressed with both the quality and utility of the Packa.

 This cargo bike offers a completely different riding experience, purpose and function, than my road and mountain bikes.
 I do love the quality of this electric bike, as it feels extremely planted, stable and durable.
-I have found the Blix Packa Genie cargo ebike to be an excellent combination of quality, design, and utility.
-It is a stylish, solid, yet practical bike that is truly a joy to ride.
+The Blix Packa Genie cargo ebike is an excellent combination of quality, design, and utility.
+It is a stylish, solid, practical bike that is truly a joy to ride.
 I ride it as much as I can, and now only drive our Jeep about once a week.

 It’s easy to see why Bicycling.com magazine awarded the Blix Packa Genie eBike the “Best Value Cargo eBike”.
 As you’ve learned by now, I’m a big fan of this bike, too.
 Incidentally, Julie’s bike – the Vika+ Flex folding ebike – was also awarded “Best Value Folding eBike” by Bicycling.com magazine.
 We’re both loving our ebikes, and remain very pleased with our decision.

 Julie’s Vika+ Flex folding ebike and Marc’s Packa Genie cargo ebike, with dog trailer

 The listed retail price of the Blix Packe Genie electric cargo bike, with one integrated battery, is $1,999.
 You can get the dual battery option for $2,499.

 Plus, you will SAVE $50 on any Blix electric bike, when you use our discount code: RVLOVE at www.blixbike.com